Marko Rudan: Overseas

 In mid-2000, unhappy with his situation at Spirit, Rudan bought out the remainder of his contract and moved to German second division club Alemannia Aachen on a free transfer.
 Eligibility for a Croatian passport ensured he could play in Europe.
 The move started well on the pitch, working his way into the first team, but he would later become embroiled in a corruption scandal known as the 'suitcase affair'.
 In 2001, allegations of financial irregularity arose over the transfers of Rudan and fellow Australian Goran Lozanovski.
 Rudan was arrested by German authorities and later released.
 Charges were eventually laid on Aachen's treasurer Bernd Krings, who was convicted of financial fraud.
-It was revealed that persons claiming to represent Rudan and Northern Spirit collected DM290,000 in a suitcase from Aachen as a transfer fee.
+It was revealed that persons claiming to represent Rudan and Northern Spirit collected DM 290,000 in a suitcase from Aachen as a transfer fee.
 Documents outlining the transfer fee were shown to be falsified as Spirit neither requested nor received any fee for the player.
 Similar circumstances were revealed surrounding Lozanovski's transfer from South Melbourne, but both players were cleared of any wrongdoing.

 Rudan returned to on-field matters but unable to settle in the team, he and the club sought to part ways.
 After rumoured transfers to other German clubs, he was released by Aachen in January 2002.
 He continued on to a spell at Nanjing Yoyo in the Chinese first-division, before returning to Australia to link up again with Sydney United.
 Now a seasoned player with international experience, Rudan appeared regularly for the NSL club throughout the 2002–03 calendar but could not help them reach the finals round.
 He cemented his place in the team for the next (and ultimately last) NSL season.
 After missing the first match through injury, Rudan played every remaining game for United that year.
 With the Australian league collapsing he again sought a move overseas, joining Public Bank in the new Malaysian Super League, where he won the defender of the year award helping his team achieve its best ever finish to a season in 2nd place.